Daniel M. Gallagher

-Daniel M. Gallagher, Jr. (born May 31, 1972) is an American lawyer in private practice who served as a Commissioner of the U.S. Securities and Exchange Commission (SEC) from 2011 to 2015.
-Gallagher was appointed to the SEC by President Barack Obama.
+Daniel M. Gallagher, Jr. (born May 31, 1972) is an American lawyer who is currently the Chief Legal, Compliance and Corporate Affairs Officer at Robinhood.
+He served as a Commissioner of the U.S. Securities and Exchange Commission (SEC) from 2011 to 2015.
 He also previously served as the deputy director and co-acting director of the Division of Trading and Markets.

 Education

-Gallagher graduated from Georgetown University in 1994 with a Bachelor of Arts in English and went on to receive a Juris Doctor from the Columbus School of Law at the Catholic University of America in 1998.
+Gallagher graduated from Georgetown University in 1994 with a Bachelor of Arts in English and went on to receive a Juris Doctor, magna cum laude, from the Columbus School of Law at the Catholic University of America in 1998, where he was also a member of the law school's law review.

 Professional career

-Gallagher began his career in the private sector when he joined Wilmer, Cutler & Pickering (later WilmerHale) as an associate in the firm’s Securities Department.
-His next position took him to Fiserv Securities Inc. to serve as the company’s senior vice president and general counsel.
+Gallagher began his career in the private sector when he joined Wilmer, Cutler Pickering Hale and Dorr LLP, also known as WilmerHale, as an associate in the firm's Securities Department.
+His next position took him to Fiserv Securities Inc. to serve as the company's senior vice president and general counsel.